Brees History, Family Crest & Coats of Arms

 The surname Brees was first found in Norfolk, where they held a family seat from ancient times.

-Important Dates for the Brees family
+Early History of the Brees family

 This web page shows only a small excerpt of our Brees research.
 Another 234 words (17 lines of text) covering the years 1210, 1275, 1500, 1621, 1666, 1670 and 1729 are included under the topic Early Brees History in all our PDF Extended History products and printed products wherever possible.